View of Delft: Political interpretation

 Vermeer's illumination of the Nieuwe Kerk shows his support (or his patron's support) for the House of Orange.
 From 1648–1650, William II of Orange and the States General argued over whether or not to reduce the country's military budget.
 William II wanted to keep the soldiers who had fought in the war against the Spanish in case they decided to attack again, but the States General felt that the country was already in too much debt to afford a military.
 Dutch society was split into two factions – those who supported the House of Orange, and those who supported the States General.
 After William II died and the States General assumed power, people who wanted to show support for the House of Orange commissioned artwork of William of Orange's tomb, which was housed in the Nieuwe Kerk.
-The Niewe Kerk is brightly illuminated in View of Delft to show support for the Dutch monarchy.
+The Nieuwe Kerk is brightly illuminated in View of Delft to show support for the Dutch monarchy.